locationtech/udig-platform/docs/devel/en/keyboard_shortcut_example.rst

 -  org.eclipse.ui.contexts.dialogAndWindow
 -  org.eclipse.ui.contexts.window
 -  org.eclipse.ui.contexts.dialog
--  net.refractions.udig.project.ui.tool
+-  org.locationtech.udig.project.ui.tool

 #.
 Define a org.eclipse.ui.bindings extension

    #.
 Define a scheme (or use udig's default scheme:
-      net.refractions.udig.defaultUDIGKeyConfiguration ).
+      org.locationtech.udig.defaultUDIGKeyConfiguration ).
 Schemes are part of the org.eclipse.ui.bindings extension.

 #.
 Only 1 scheme is active at a time.
 So if you create a new scheme you have to create new bindings